Sew a cute top with collars and cuffs with the Alyssa Top Sewing Pattern by Appletotes and Co.

 I love the cute design of the sleeve cuffs of this pattern.
 I’m not sure I put mine together quite right, but the look is still right.
 Overall, I found it pretty easy to follow directions and put together my cute top!
 Her pattern pieces were detailed and the photos and directions were easy to follow.

 I added piping, which I’m not sure I’d do again.
-It is regular piping and it made my seams a bit thick.
+It is regular sized piping and it made my seams a bit thick.
 Instead, I might try baby sized piping, but at least it gave me a chance to try out a new skill.
 I also really like the different ways I can add little embellishments.
 I’m not sure what look I like best!
 If you haven’t had a chance to check out her work, you should!
-Apple has a lot of different types of patterns for sale- download and sew one up today!
+Apple has a lot of different types of patterns for sale- both clothing and shoes- to download and sew one up today!
 I give her the Oh Sewn by Kat!
 Seal of Approval!